asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(December 2022) A new course module on "Mobile Disk Forensics" is created.

 (December 2022) A tutorial on practicing vulnerability detections on vulnerable websites offered by VulnHub.com is created.

 (December 2022) A tutorial on using SQL to query SNORT log file is created.